Accessibility

 Conventional buses

-All of Niagara Region Transit's conventional buses are accessible, low-floor buses.
+All of Niagara Transit's conventional buses are accessible, low-floor buses.
 The operator can lower the front of the bus to a "kneeling" position so passengers who have difficulty stepping up can board the bus more easily.
 All buses are equipped with ramps, so passengers with mobility devices like canes, walkers, wheelchairs or small scooters can board the bus on a gentle incline.
-If you are unable to use conventional public transit due to a disability, you may be eligible for one or more of Niagara Region Transit's specialized services.
+If you are unable to use conventional public transit due to a disability, you may be eligible for one or more of Niagara Transit's specialized services.

 Priority seating is available on all buses for passengers with a disability.
-These seats are close to the entrance door of the vehicle, and are marked with the blue Priority Seating decal.
-Niagara Region Transit recognizes there are other customers who would also benefit from having a seat near the front of the bus.
+These seats are close to the entrance door of the vehicle and are marked with the blue Priority Seating decal.
+Niagara Transit recognizes there are other customers who would also benefit from having a seat near the front of the bus.
 A courtesy seating area has been designated for seniors, expectant mothers, adults travelling with infants/small children or any other customer who may benefit from a seat near the front of the bus.

 The wheelchair seating area is equipped with a stabilizer belt to keep passengers in wheelchairs secure while the bus is moving.